lerivera27/GEM-preprocessing/README.md

 # GEM preprocessing

-## Task: Preprocessing a GEM for downstream analysis.
+## Task: Preprocessing a GEM for down-stream analysis in medical bioinformatics.

 # STEP 1: Install the GEMprep Environment
 ```